 Nor possible to forget her parents’ faces, coloured by the toil of the mastiha cultivation, and also by their joy when they delivered their Chios mastiha to the Chios Mastiha Growers Association.

-So in 2018, Lenia and her husband began weeding her family’s fields in Mesa Didima, one of the 24 mastiha villages of Southern Chios.
+So in 2018, Lenia and George began weeding her family’s fields in Mesa Didima, one of the 24 mastiha villages of Southern Chios.

 However, very soon surrounding neighbours began to entrust them with their own deserted fields, so that they may be able to: “see again their trees take and give life”.